 The country commemorates Ninoy Aquino Day in honor of the freedom fighter who gave up his life in pursuit of a better future for his countrymen.
-Unfortunately, since his death nearly 40 years ago, so many misconceptions and downright fake news have circulated maligning him.
+Unfortunately, since his death 40 years ago, so many misconceptions and downright fake news have circulated maligning him.

 My main motivation in reading “Testament From A Prison Cell” was to get an unadulterated view of his mind and motivations.